Vita Hewitt Vita Mei Hewitt is an artist, photographer, filmmaker living and working in the Bay Area. California 31 posts

 Oakland The Art of Vulnerability and Waste In residency and on view of Dream Farm Commons: while the materials are far from precious, these pieces create a sobering commentary on waste culture, unapologetically embracing the detritus of our civilization.
 Vita Hewitt 25 Feb 2025 · 3 min read

-book review Book Review: A Raw, Poetic Journey of Identity, Rebellion, and Self-Discovery How much of who we are is defined by the world around us, and how much of it is something we must create for ourselves?
+Books Book Review: A Raw, Poetic Journey of Identity, Rebellion, and Self-Discovery How much of who we are is defined by the world around us, and how much of it is something we must create for ourselves?
 Aria Aber explores identity in this debut coming of age novel.
 Vita Hewitt 21 Feb 2025 · 4 min read

 Oakland A Bold Celebration of Truth, Community and Radical Acceptance A captivating blend of dance, song, and personal storytelling, the opera gives voice to the marginalized residents of San Francisco’s Tenderloin, offering a raw and beautiful exploration of community and resilience.
 Vita Hewitt 13 Feb 2025 · 4 min read